 Using critical race theory and other structural oppression theoretical frameworks, this book examines social inequalities as they relate to social welfare, education, housing, employment, health care, and child welfare, immigration, and criminal justice.
 With fully updated statistics throughout, and an examination of the impact of the COVID-19 pandemic on the United States, this new edition addresses the mammoth political and social changes which have affected inequality in the past few years.

 Inequality in U.S. Social Policy will help social work students better understand the origins of inequalities that their clients face, as well as providing an introduction for other social science students.

 Acknowledgements Preface 1.
 Social Policy 2.
 A Brief Historical Overview of Social Policy Development in the United States 3.
 Social Inequality 4.
 Theoretical Frameworks 5.
 Immigration 6.
 Social Welfare Benefits Programs and Social Control 7.
 Residential and Housing Segregation 8.
 Labor Market Inequality 9.
 Health and Health Care Inequality 10.
 Criminal Justice System Inequality 11.
 Educational Inequality 12.
 Child Welfare Inequality Index

-Bryan Warde is an Associate Professor at the City University of New York, Lehman College.
+Bryan Warde is a professor at the City University of New York, Lehman College.